Exceptional Collections for Toric Fano Fourfolds: Methods

 In \cite{bondalOberwolfach}, Bondal gave a criterion for a certain map $\Phi$ which is used in the construction of the Hanlon-Hicks-Lazarev resolution of the diagonal to yield a full strong exceptional collection of line bundles on the smooth projective toric variety $X$ of dimension $n$: for each irreducible toric curve $C$, denote by $(D_1, \dots, D_{n-1})$ the irreducible toric divisors that contain $C$ and by $(a_1, \dots, a_{n-1})$ the corresponding intersection numbers with $C$.
 Bondal's criterion is that all $a_i \geq -1$, with $a_i=-1$ appearing no more than once.
-We refer to this condition, which implies that the Hanlon-Hicks-Lazarev resolution of the diagonal yields a full strong exceptional collection of line bundles when it is satisfied, simply as Bondal's numerical criterion. \\
+We refer to this condition, which implies that the Hanlon-Hicks-Lazarev resolution of the diagonal yields a full strong exceptional collection of line bundles when it is satisfied, simply as Bondal's numerical criterion.
+Through direct calculation, we also verify that failing Bondal's numerical criterion coincides exactly with the success of the Hanlon-Hicks-Lazarev resolution of the diagonal to yield a full, strong, exceptional collection of line bundles on a smoth projective toric variety in dimension 4.